Hereditary Semiorders and Enumeration of Semiorders by Dimension: Block Structure of Hereditary Semiorders

 Notice that the interval $[3,3]$, which would be present in $C_3^0$, is absent because of the weak boundary.
 The interval $[8,8]$ is also omitted because of a weak boundary.
 The interval $[2,4]$ that bridges the boundary between the first two blocks is the optional interval.

 \end{examp}

 We are now ready to state and prove our result about the structure of hereditary semiorders.

-\begin{thm} If $P$ is a hereditary semiorder, then intervals in the minimal endpoint representation of $P$ can be uniquely described using the blocks of Definition~\ref{defn:blocks} combined according to the boundaries of Definition~\ref{defn:boundaries}. \end{thm}
+\begin{thm} If $P$ is a hereditary semiorder, then intervals in the minimal endpoint representation of $P$ can be uniquely described using the blocks of Definition~\ref{defn:blocks} combined with the boundaries of Definition~\ref{defn:boundaries}. \end{thm}

 \begin{proof} Our proof is by induction on $n$, the number of points in $P$.
 Since points with duplicated holdings do not impact the intervals in the minimal endpoint representation, we will assume without loss of generality that $P$ has no duplicated holdings.
 For $n=1$, the only option is a single point, which has minimal endpoint representation of the interval $[0,0]$.
 This is $T_0$.
 Now suppose for some positive integer $n$ that if $Q$ is a hereditary semiorder on $n$ points, then $Q$ can be described in terms of blocks and boundaries.
-Let $P$ be a hereditary semiorder on $n+1$ points, and let $(x_1,\dots,x_n,x_{n+1})$ be the corresponding ascent sequence under the bijection $\Psi$ of Bousquet-M\'elou.
-Since $P$ is hereditary, we know that $\Psi\inv((x_1,\dots,x_n))$ is a semiorder $Q$ on $n$ points.
+Let $P$ be a hereditary semiorder on $n+1$ points, and let $(x_1,\dots,x_n,x_{n+1})$ be the corresponding ascent sequence under the bijection $\Psi$ of Bousquet-M\'elou et al. Since $P$ is hereditary, we know that $\Psi\inv((x_1,\dots,x_n))$ is a semiorder $Q$ on $n$ points.
 Therefore, by the induction hypothesis, the intervals in the minimal endpoint representation of $Q$ can be described in terms of blocks and boundaries.
 The proof is by cases based first on the last boundary and block in the block structure of $Q$ and second on the value of $\alpha = x_{n+1}$.

 When the last block is $T_1^b$ (and hence $\lQ{Q} = \lQ[*]{Q} = b+1$), the last boundary must be strong by definition.
 If $\alpha \leq b-1$, then $[b,b]$ lies in the interior of the new interval added to form $P$, and so $P$ is not a semiorder by Lemma~\ref{lem:min-repn-semi}.
 When $\alpha = b$, we add the interval $[b,b+1]$, and thus the last boundary and block changes from $\sbd T_1^b$ to $\sbd W_1^b$.
 The case $\alpha = b+1$ results in duplicated holdings.
 Finally, when $\alpha = b+2$, a \movetwo{} is used and the block structure of $P$ ends in $\sbd T_1^b\sbd T_1^{b+1}$.